mrvnthss/mind-brain-behavior/README.md

 # MBB Essays

 This repository contains a collection of essays that I wrote as part of the master's program [Mind, Brain and Behavior (MSc)](https://www.uni-giessen.de/de/studium/studienangebot/master/mbb) at [Justus Liebig University Giessen](https://www.uni-giessen.de/jlyou/en/index.html).
-[Here](latex-template), You can also find the [LaTeX](https://www.latex-project.org) template that I used to typeset the essays.
+[Here](latex-template), you can also find the [LaTeX](https://www.latex-project.org) template that I used to typeset the essays.

 ## Table of Contents